snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 ---
 name: Dash Ag Grid
 description: Combine Dash AG Grid with Dash Mantine Components to build high-performance, interactive data grids.
-This guide covers how to apply AG Grid themes that match your DMC app and how to embed DMC components as custom cell renderers and editors.
+This guide covers how to apply AG Grid themes that match your app and how to use DMC components as custom cell renderers and editors.
 endpoint: /dash-ag-grid
 package: dash_mantine_components
 ---

 .. toc::

-### Introduction
+### Dash AG Grid quickstart

-If you're new to Dash AG Grid, check out the [official Dash AG Grid documentation](https://dash.plotly.com/dash-ag-grid) for an overview of its features and capabilities.
+If you're new to Dash AG Grid, check out the [official Dash AG Grid documentation](https://dash.plotly.com/dash-ag-grid) for detailed information.

 By default, you get a lot features with just a few lines of code: